 To make that challenge effective, added Reintam, tight discipline is an absolute must.
 “There is no room for loose cannons on a Red Team,” he warned.
 “A single mistake can jeopardize the whole operation.”

-Update: A previous version of this article stated that Crossed Swords was a NATO-led exercise.
-The NATO Cooperative Cyber Defence Centre of Excellence is affiliated with NATO, but not part of the NATO command structure.
-We regret the error.
+Update: This story has been corrected to state that the NATO Cooperative Cyber Defence Centre of Excellence is affiliated with NATO, but not part of the NATO command structure.